theprathamshinde/Vehicle-Number-Plate-Detection/README.md

-# 🚗 Object Detection using TensorFlow and OpenCV
+# 🚗 Vehicle Number Plate Detection using TensorFlow and OpenCV

-This project demonstrates a simple object detection pipeline using TensorFlow and OpenCV.
+This project demonstrates a simple Vehicle Number Plate detection pipeline using TensorFlow and OpenCV.
 The workflow includes annotation conversion, model training, and object detection on new images.

 ## Objectives:
 1. To detect the number plate i.e area of interest from vehicle image.